erkexzcx/tobot/README.md

 Tob.lt bot, written in Go, inspired by Ansible modules and Telegraf plugin designs.

 Main features:
  * Intended for 24/7 uptime.
-It can be paused & resumed using Telegram bot.
+It can be manually paused & resumed using Telegram bot.
  * Modular & customizable routines (see them [here](https://github.com/erkexzcx/tobot/tree/main/module)).
  * Level-up multiple skills at the same time.
  * Automatically solves anti-bot checks (really, you won't even notice them)...